chrisgrounds/chrisgrounds.github.io/_posts/2025-04-26-two-types-of-tdd.md

 calculateEbitda = undefined
 ```

 Then once the code is compiling you can begin to implement your functions, adding tests where appropriate.
+In fact, at this stage you can even go through TDD's *Red-Green-Refactor* flow for each function.
+The only difference is that you are not *designing* your code through the tests because it has already been designed.
+But there is still much value in the *Red-Green-Refactor* flow.
 Providing the code continues to compile and any tests you add pass, you should have very high confidence that the code will do what you expect and that you have met your user requirements and correctly modelled your domain.

 Of course, throughout the development process and after you will constantly be asking of each other - *is this the right kind of abstraction*, *do we really need this to be a monad?*, etc. TyDD is and should be incredibly collaborative.